 So how do you keep it on full throttle?
 How do you maintain that high energy, long term?
+Develop your entrepreneurial stamina so you can really achieve your LONG-term objectives.

 The word stamina refers to physical strength and endurance.
 In business, entrepreneurial stamina is your inner power to endure mental and physical fatigue, hardship, distress, and difficulty.